easbarba/zae/README.md

 ## Container

-Its as easy as any command to run `distro` locally:
+Lets build as always:

-    $ make build && make run
+    $ make build

-Test suite may be called with:
+Make sure everything is smooth and sounding:

     $ make test

-After everything is done:
+Either run or inspect the container with:

+    $ make run

+    $ make attach

+Once you are done, just clean up with:

     $ make purge